ssansovich/old-blog/_posts/2014-07-30-competition-pitch.markdown

 The last part is important.
 You, as the domain expert, can provide a conceptual framework of things that customers value.
 This might be power vs. ease-of-use, specific vs. general, customizable vs. standardized, etc.

 The best way I've seen someone talk about competition is by acknowledging that it addresses certain things well, but there is a *new trend or new technology that enables a new service to enter the market*.
-Tom Tunguz refers to this as [invevitability][tunguz].
+Tom Tunguz refers to this as [inevitability][tunguz].

 A few examples of what this might look like: